nretnilkram/mac-salt/README.md

 # MAC SALT

-Sets up and configures useful tools and services such as bash, mysql, node, dnsmasq, ruby, vagrant, and git.
+Sets up and configures useful tools and services such as zsh/bash, mysql, node, dnsmasq, ruby and git.

 ## Installation